cube-js/cube/docs/Cube.js-Backend/Deployment.md

 ## Express

 [[warning | Warning]]
 | Express is a legacy way and will be entirely replaced by Docker.
-We highly recommend you start using Cube.js as a microservice inside Docker.
+We highly recommend you to use Cube.js as a microservice inside Docker.

 Cube.js server is an Express application itself, and it can be served as part of an existing Express application.